Manjula Pradeep: Current work

-Manjula gives half of her time as Director of Campaigns in Dalit Human Rights Defenders Network Project, which covers five states of India.
-Manjula has founded Wise Act of Youth Visioning and Engagement (WAYVE) Foundation www.wayve.net.in which works for the empowerment and rights of marginalized youth in India building their leadership and building awareness about Constitutional Rights.
+Manjula cofounded the Dalit Human Rights Defenders Network (DHRDNet) to address issues of Dalit human rights violations in India.
+Manjula has founded Wise Act of Youth Visioning and Engagement (WAYVE) Foundation, which works for the empowerment and rights of marginalized women and youth in India, building their leadership and awareness about Constitutional Rights.

-Apart from that, Manjula is involved with the National Campaign on Dalit Human Rights.
-She also served as a member of the executive group of the International Dalit Solidarity Network and the Secretary of the Executive Committee of the National Center for Advocacy Studies, India.
-She also represents issues facing Dalits and Dalit women in international forums, such as the United Nations and the European Union.
+Manjula is also involved with the National Council of Women Leaders (NCWL) where she serves as the national convener.
+She is also a member of the Executive Committee of the National Center for Advocacy Studies, India.
+She represents issues facing Dalits and Dalit women in international forums, such as the United Nations and the European Union, and other international platforms.

 Awards

-She has been conferred Woman Peace Maker award for the year 2011 by the Joan B. Kroc Institute for Peace and Justice (IPJ) of the University of San Diego, US.

-In 2015, Manjula was awarded the Femina Women 2015 Social Impact Award.

-In 2017, Manjula was conferred the Jijabai Women Achievers Award by University of Delhi.
+Manjula Pradeep was conferred Woman Peace Maker award for the year 2011 by the Joan B. Kroc Institute for Peace and Justice (IPJ) of the University of San Diego, US.
+Over the years, she has received Femina Women 2015 Social Impact Award and Jijabai Women Achievers Award in 2017 by University of Delhi.

 In 2021, she was recognized as one of the BBC's 100 women.